JoeyGaffney/teamlit/res/decklists/standard/crazy-coders.md

     - 4 Switch.
 This is mainly for Raichu Tag Team to get consecutive paralysis.
 - **Stadiums**
     - 1 Chaotic Swell.
 Preventing stadiums from sticking is sometimes necessary, protect yourself from the Wondorous Labyrinth tech or disrupt your opponent from grabbing energy with Giant Hearth.
+- **Potential Techs**
+    - Hyper Potion.
+Essentially free heal.
+The downside is that it is very situational and hard to find when you need it.
+I could see a list that focuses on tanky attackers with a tag call engine that could utilise this well.
+I prefer speed draw still.

 ### Energy
 - **Speed/Draw**